 |Mark Morgan is the Assistant City Manager and has been with the City of Hermiston since July, 2012.
 Mr. Morgan worked in municipal administration for the cities of Pullman and Cheney, Washington before coming to Hermiston.
 He was honored by the Washington City/County Managers Association with their Educational Fellowship and holds a Masters degree in Public Administration from Eastern Washington University and a Bachelor of Science degree from the University of Idaho.
 Prior to entering city administration, Mr. Morgan worked as a journalist covering various local governments in Idaho and Washington, as well as spending time as a Producer for ABC News.|

 Most professional city managers are members of the International City/County Management Association.
 Mr. Smith and Mr. Morgan are both active members of the International City Managers Association (ICMA).
 ICMA and its members subscribe to a professional Code of Ethics.
 A list of the code with guidelines can be found here:

-In early January, the City Council, and each member of the city’s Management Team, began work on identifying various projects and process changes which should be priorities for the city over the coming year.
-After a Management Team session identified a number of priorities, the City Council took those priorities and considered them to come up with a final prioritized list of issues which the city will focus on in 2015.
+In January, the City Council, and each member of the City’s Leadership Team, began work on identifying various projects and process changes throughout the City.
+This list was prioritized on what the City will focus on in 2016.
 The prioritized list can be found here: